matrix-org/matrix-rust-sdk/crates/matrix-sdk/README.md

 A [Matrix](https://matrix.org/) client library written in Rust.

-The matrix-sdk aims to be a general purpose client library for writing Matrix clients, bots, and other Matrix related things that use the client-server API to communicate with a Matrix homeserver.
+The matrix-sdk aims to be a general-purpose client library for writing Matrix clients, bots, and other software using the Matrix Client-Server API to communicate with a Matrix homeserver.

 # Examples